-An update from manager Kristy Fong
+An update from manager James Thom

-Recorded on Wednesday 17th June 2020
+Recorded on 24 November 2020

 Podcasts from Aberdeen Standard Investment Trusts – invest in good company.